TolgaAkaMoon/Mercury/README.md

-# Earth
+# Jupiter
-Our home planet is the third from the Sun, and the only place we know of so far that’s inhabited by living things.
-While Earth is only the fifth largest planet in the solar system, it is the only world in our solar system with liquid water on the surface.
+The fifth planet from the Sun, and the most massive in our solar system, Jupiter has a long history surprising scientists—all the way back to 1610 when Galileo Galilei found the first moons beyond Earth.
+That discovery changed the way we see the universe.